-2. Chemical Equations: Description of a chemical reaction in a short form is called chemical equation.
+The description of a chemical reaction in a short form is called a chemical equation.

 Magnesium and oxygen which react are called reactants and magnesium oxide is formed after the reaction is called product.
 The reactants are written on the left-hand side (LHS) with a plus sign between them.
-Similarly the products are written on right-hand side (RHS) with a plus sign between them.
-The arrow head points towards the product and shows the direction of the reaction.
+Similarly, the products are written on the right-hand side (RHS) with a plus sign between them.
+The arrowhead points towards the product and shows the direction of the reaction.